G-Morgen/UTFPR-HSD/README.md

 ## Publications:

-**[1]** M. Ribeiro, A. E. Lazzaretti, H. S. Lopes, A convolutional autoencoder with compact embedding and its application to one-class classification problems, Neurocomputing ?? (??) ??–??
+**[1]** M. Ribeiro, A. E. Lazzaretti, H. S. Lopes, A convolutional autoencoder with compact embedding and its application to one-class classification problems, submitted to Machine Vision and Applications.